From rotaries to ride-ons, all grass cutting options explored

 A few questions about how you’ll be using your mower can help narrow down your shopping options to find the perfect one.

-Before deciding on the size of your lawnmower, think about both access and storage.
-Do you need to pass through gates in order to mow your back and front gardens?
-If so, be sure to measure these in advance of buying to avoid snapping up a model too big to fit through the doors.
-The same is true of where you'll be storing your lawnmower – make sure you can get it into your shed or garage, as well as having enough space to keep it out of the way.
+Think about garden access and storage.
+Do you need to pass through gates to mow your back and front gardens?
+If so, be sure to measure these in advance of buying to avoid getting a model too big to fit through the doors.
+Consider storage – make sure you can get it into your shed or garage, as well as having enough space to keep it out of the way.

 Let's go through your options.